At Together We Pass we believe in helping students, and so this page is here to give you all the information you need about your ICB exams.

 30% from ICB Coursework

-30% of your final mark comes from the activities and evaluations you undertake during your course.
-You will be given a your Portfolio of Evidence (PoE) folder once you’ve registered for an assessment with the ICB.
+30% of your final mark comes from the activities and assignments you undertake during your course.
+You will be given your Portfolio of Evidence (PoE) folder once you’ve registered for an assessment with the ICB.
 You should receive this at least 2 weeks before the exam.
-You then take this with you on the day of the exam, and your PoE is complete when your final assessment is added to it at the end of your course.
+You then take this with you on the day of the exam, and your PoE will be complete when your final assessment is added to it at the end of your course.

 70% from final ICB exam

 Your final exam will count for the remaining 70% of your mark.
-You will need to include it in your PoE, which will then be sent to an ICB-registered assessor will then check to see whether or not you have passed.
+You will need to include it in your PoE, which will then be sent to an ICB-registered assessor who will review it to see whether or not you have passed.

 You need at least 50% in the final ICB exam

 Remember that you need to get 50% in your final exam to pass.
-This is regardless of any marks you get from your coursework.
-If you don’t get 50% or above in the final exam you will fail the subject.
-This means you need to be really prepared, and have practiced in exam settings prior to taking the final exam.
+This is regardless of any marks you get from your coursework, so you must be properly prepared, and have practiced in exam settings before taking the final exam.

-This means that you cannot slack with your activities and evaluations during your studies are just as important as the final assessment, because they are part of fully preparing you for the final assessment, and also provide evidence of the hard work you’ve.
+This means that your activities and assignments during your studies are just as important as the final assessment, because they are part of fully preparing you for the final assessment, and also to provide evidence of the hard work you have done.

 What is the ICB pass mark?

 In order to pass your ICB exams, you will need to get 60% for the overall course, this includes all course work as well as the final exam.